Flint Town United F.C.: Flint Town United

-At a largely attended public meeting at the Town Hall on Thursday 27 June 1946, it was unanimously decided to form is new football club in Flint under the name of Flint Town United.
+At a largely attended public meeting at the Town Hall on Thursday 27 June 1946, it was unanimously decided to form a new football club in Flint under the name of Flint Town United from the amalgamation of Flint Town and Flint Athletic.

-Following the Second World War, the amalgamation of Flint Town and Flint Athletic football clubs resulted in the formation of the club bearing the title Flint Town United Football Club which entered the Welsh League (North) for the 1949–50 season, finishing runners-up to Holyhead Town.
+Flint Town United entered the Welsh League (North) for the 1949–50 season, finishing runners-up to Holyhead Town.
 By this time, however, the club had already won the Welsh Amateur Cup, having defeated Troedyrhiw 2–1 in the 1947–48 final.

-Under the management of Billy Russell Flint became a formidable side in the early 50s, with the pinnacle achievement coming in 1954 when they won the Welsh Senior Cup.
-Inspired by Welsh International Billy Hughes, whose career was disrupted by the war, overcame Holywell Town, Owestry Town, Rhyl, Llanelly and a semi-final 2–1 win over First Division Cardiff City, in front of a crowd of 10,683 at the Racecourse, Wrexham, beating third division Chester City 2–0 in the final, again at the Racecourse Ground Wrexham in front of a crowd of 15,584.
-Within five years of those golden seasons the club slipped into the lower reaches of the league culminating in relegation at the end of the 1961–62 season.
+Under the management of Billy Russell, Flint became a formidable side in the early 50s, with the pinnacle achievement coming in 1954 when they won the Welsh Senior Cup.
+Inspired by Welsh international Billy Hughes, whose career had been disrupted by the war, Flint Town United overcame Holywell Town, Oswestry Town, Rhyl, Llanelly and First Division Cardiff City in a semi-final 2–1 win in front of a crowd of 10,683 at the Racecourse Ground, Wrexham.
+The club went on to beat third division Chester City 2–0 in the final, again at the Racecourse Ground, in front of a crowd of 15,584.
+Within five years of those golden seasons, the club slipped into the lower reaches of the league culminating in relegation at the end of the 1961–62 season.

-During the 1960s the crowds of past years disappeared, bringing a decline in the club's fortunes.
+During the 1960s, the crowds of past years disappeared, bringing a decline in the club's fortunes.
 Now playing in local leagues, the club relied on local players.
 The only bright spots in this decade were Flint Town Utd Youth winning the Welsh Youth Cup in 1965 and the Welsh Amateur Cup in 1969.
-During the 1970s and 80s the club moved between various leagues, becoming league champions of the Welsh League (North) in the 1988–89 season.
+During the 1970s and 80s, the club moved between various leagues, becoming league champions of the Welsh League (North) in the 1988–89 season.